-Also, smog certifications for California vehicle registration or title transfer are not required for any motor vehicle that is 4 or less model years old, except if the vehicle is being brought in from out-of-state.
+Smog Exempt - Smog certifications for California vehicle registration or title transfer are not required for any motor vehicle that is 4 or less model years old, except if the vehicle is being brought in from out-of-state.

-STEP 2.
-You have 10 Days to Register your New Vehicle.
+You have 10 days to register your new vehicle.
 Department of Motor Vehicles transfer & CA DMV registration fees are due within 10 days of the vehicle sale or transfer date, or 10 days from the day you establish residency or employment in California.
 An exact amount of vehicle registration fees can only be calculated when you submit your application by mail or make an appointment at your local DMV branch office.

 Registration penalties are assessed if payment is not received by the DMV within 30 days of the sale, or past 10 days of moving to California, or establishing employment.
 If multiple sales occur before the DMV is notified, a separate transfer fee is collected for each sale when the application for transfer is received by the Department of Motor Vehicle.
 Fees may include registration penalty.

-STEP 3.
-Protect your Liability.
+Release your liability.
 Complete a Notice of Title Transfer and Release of Liability Form.
 The seller is responsible for reporting the change of ownership and registration to DMV within 5 days from the date of sale.
 After the DMV updates this information, you will be cleared from future liability on the vehicle.
 The purchaser is responsible for reporting the change of ownership to DMV within 10 days from the sale date.

 Lost Vehicle Registration, Tags, or Stickers - If you have lost or misplaced your vehicle's registration or expiration stickers (tags), you will need to apply for duplicates.
 Complete the Application for Duplicate Registration Form.